 What attendees will remember: That moment when the entire team did a flow sequence in (nearly) perfect unison.

 Cooking classes are not just for first dates.
 Cooking together has the same benefits as other, more standard, team-building activities, but it takes a fresh perspective while offering both short-term rewards (delicious food) and long-term benefits (enhanced collaboration).
-(A team that can create perfectly uniform squares of onion can do almost anything.)
+(A team that can create perfectly uniform squares of onion during a group cooking class can do almost anything.)

 What attendees will remember: Learning new things about everyone’s work styles.
 They’ll love finding out that free and creative Brad actually favors precision chopping techniques while deadline-driven Angela loves to take culinary risks.